vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **35.** Shōan is fond of *renga*,[^218] and Sohō is partial to *haikai*.[^219] This reveals a difference in character.
 I believe that we need to aim high even in our pastimes.
 Master Jōchō said that he has a penchant for *kyōka*220 over *renga*. \(Personal note: *Koshiore* \[“My Humble Poem”\] is not an expression samurai should use.\)[^221]

+[^218]: *Renga* is a genre of Japanese collaborative poetry which consists of at least two stanzas, but usually many more.

+[^219]: Humorous or vulgar *renga* poetry.

 ___________

+[^221]: This is a comment added by Tashiro Tsuramoto. *Koshiore* was a common phrase used as a show of humility when introducing one’s poetry.
+The inference is that warriors need not show humility in such cases.

 **36.** It is interesting indeed that Lord Kenshin said, “I never think about winning.
 All I think of is not missing the opportunity.”[^222] This is very perceptive.
 A retainer should also realize that if he misses his chance he will be unable to articulate his point effectively.
 As such, a samurai must never be guilty of paltriness in every action and greeting he makes.

+[^222]: Uesugi Kenshin \(1530–1578\) was a warlord who ruled Echigo province during the Warring States period.
+He was highly respected for his strategic and administrative ability.
+His rivalry with Takeda Shingen became legendary, and although mortal enemies, they both harbored an intense respect for each other.

 ___________

 **37.** Treating one’s condition after becoming ill is not at all smart.
 Just as Buddhist monks argue peripheral matters, it seems that physicians don’t cite the importance of preventative measures before the onset of disease.
 I speak from experience.
 To maintain my health and well-being, I did not indulge in eating and drinking, or engage in sexual intercourse, and I applied moxa each day.
 Being born when my father was advanced in age,[^223] I was diagnosed as being “deficient in water.”[^224] When I was young, doctors said: “He won’t make it past the age of 20 because of his weak constitution.”
 I thought, “Being blessed to have entered this world, it would be a pity to die without properly serving my master.
 I must try to live a long, salubrious life.”
 I abstained from having sex for seven years, I didn’t fall ill, and am still very much alive.
 I have never really needed medicine before; although there were times when I felt under the weather, I was able to power through.

+[^223]: Jōchō’s father was 70 years old when he was born.

+[^224]: An expression that implies a short lifespan.

 In spite of being born with fragile constitutions, people these days are too lascivious and end up dying young.
 It is diabolical.
 I would proffer to physicians that if people who are sickly suppress their sexual desires for six months, or a year or two, they will recuperate without need of any special treatment.
 Most young men are weak-willed.
 It is woeful that they lack willpower to control their carnal urges \[for the sake of their wellbeing\].